 - After receiving their Host contact information, Students are required to send a personal email of introduction to their Hosts describing themselves and their hobbies.

 - Students are expected to participate in some of their Host family’s activities.
 This will enable Students to practice their English skills and gain a greater understanding of Canadian culture.

 - Students are asked to speak directly to their Host family if they have a homestay problem.
 If a resolution to the problem cannot be found, Students are encouraged to talk to the UVic Homestay staff about the situation.
-The UVic Homestay office is located on the 2nd floor of the Continuing Studies Building (CST).
+The UVic Homestay office can be reached through Reception, on the 2nd floor of the Continuing Studies Building (CST).

 - Students are required to attend a UVic Homestay Student Orientation during the first week of their program.
 Students who are unable to attend the orientation must contact the UVic Homestay office.

 - Unless otherwise specified, students are required to pay the first month’s homestay fee directly to their hosts on the first day of arrival, and on the corresponding day of each following month for the duration of their stay with the host.
 Students are required to pay their hosts in cash.

 - Students that are away for 5 or more consecutive nights pay a reduced rate.
 Student will give a completed Vacation Notice Form to Host at least one week prior to travel.
 If the Student is away from the home for:

 1 – 4 consecutive nights — Host and Student are not required to submit a Vacation Notice Form as the home placement fee will not be reduced.